santosh-kumar-metikoti/chrome_extension/README.md

 A simple chrome extension to search history with keyword without having to go to history

-It also contains quick notes that will save text automatically in thr browser
+It also contains quick notes that will save text in the browser